 Typically asymptomatic and diagnosed at screening.

 Diagnosis is with mammography, supplemented with other imaging, such as ultrasound or magnetic resonance imaging, and biopsy.

-Breast cancer in situ is cancer that is confined to the duct or lobule in which it originated and does not extend beyond the basement membrane.
+Breast cancer in situ is a non-invasive breast cancer that is confined to the duct or lobule in which it originated and does not extend beyond the basement membrane.
 The cancer does not have access to distant spread through lymphatics or the bloodstream.
 Ductal carcinoma in situ (DCIS) is a potential precursor of invasive carcinoma and suggests that cancer will become invasive at that site.

 Lobular carcinoma in situ (LCIS) develops in breast lobule(s) and/or terminal ducts and is usually found incidentally.
 Whereas DCIS predicts an increased risk of invasive ductal carcinoma developing at the site of a biopsy demonstrating DCIS, LCIS implies increased risk of invasive ductal or lobular carcinoma developing in either breast.
 LCIS is not cancer but a pathological description of a neoplastic proliferation of cells within lobules and/or terminal ducts, which is a risk factor for invasive breast cancer.
 A finding of LCIS does not imply that cancer will form at the diagnostic site.
 Consequently, treatment for LCIS is less formalised than for DCIS.